Chart Color Schemes

 Bidwill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region: Marsden Park Data Centre Campus, Tallawong to St Marys Passenger Rail Corridor, CDC Data Centre Campus Marsden Park, and M12 Motorway (Western Sydney Airport Motorway).
-The following list focuses on those most relevant.
+Four projects identified by AreaSearch are expected to influence this region: Marsden Park Data Centre Campus, Tallawong to St Marys (T2SM) Passenger Rail Corridor, CDC Data Centre Campus Marsden Park, and M12 Motorway (Western Sydney Airport Motorway).

 Professional plan users can use the search below to filter and access additional projects.